Kong/public-shared-actions/code-check-actions/rustcheck/README.md

 The action runs the following:
-- Installs rust and tools like clippy and fmt
+- Installs rust and tools like clippy
-- Runs `rust fmt`
-- Runs `rust check`
-- Runs `rust clippy` for all standard lint groups in Warn Mode
+- Runs `rust clippy` for linting in Warn Mode
-- SBOM in spdx and cyclonedx.
-- CVE sarif and json
+- SCA and CVE analysis using Syft and Grype
+- Uploads SCA results to Github Security for public repiositories
 ## User tracking

 Currently, these repos are using this action: